How to get started with email marketing

 Here are some best practices to avoid turning off customers:

 - Use professional templates that are customized to match your brand’s image, particularly if you lack technical or design expertise.
 An email that looks unprofessional will do your business more harm than good.

 - Make your interface compelling with clear and easy directions on how to take action, and ensure functionality of multimedia across multiple devices.

 - Pay attention to the types of questions your customers ask and what they talk about online to get a clearer idea of what they value.
 Womply can help you collect and respond to candid customer feedback.
 You can incorporate these insights into your email marketing approach.

 Small business email marketing doesn’t have to be hard or intimidating.
 Soon, Womply will unveil a new solution to make email marketing simple, easy, and automatic for busy small business owners.
 Stay tuned for more information.
 If you’re already a Womply customer, you’ll have full access to this new product as soon as it rolls out.
 If you’re not a Womply customer, talk to your credit card processor or request a demo today.

 Did you enjoy “How to get started with email marketing”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement